I read your article on the W&G company with interest. My great,

 fabulous and going from your diagrams

 I was able to thread it and sew first time.
 I did the dating off

-your site and my machine is dated 1883.
-Your website has been
+your guide and my machine is dated 1883.

 invaluable and think it's fabulous I really do.